 - Hold down the power button until the startup options and the Options icon appear.

 - Select your startup disk and then hold down the Shift key and click Continue in Safe Mode.

 If your Mac performs well in Safe Mode, the recently installed third-party software is the culprit.
 You can remove it from your Mac and restart the computer.
 Then, your Mac will back to normal.

-All you need to do is open System Preferences in the Apple menu.
+All you need to do is to open System Preferences in the Apple menu.
 Then, choose Software Update to check if there's any new version released.
-If there has, update your Mac to the latest version.
+If there have, update your Mac to the latest version.

-Note: Proceed Software Update may cause data loss if any errors occur during the update, you'd better back up your important files before update your Mac.
+Note: Proceeding with Software Update may cause data loss if any errors occur during the update, you'd better back up your important files before updating your Mac.

 If your computer has already updated to the latest OS version, and the above ways fail to fix the kernel_task taking up high CPU problem, you have to reset your Mac or reinstall macOS to bring your Mac back to the normal state.